jasonjmcghee/plock/README.md

 ## Getting Started

-Install [ollama](https://github.com/jmorganca/ollama) and make sure to run `ollama pull openhermes2.5-mistral` or swap it out in the code for something else.
+Install [ollama](https://github.com/jmorganca/ollama) and make sure to run `ollama pull openhermes2.5-mistral` or swap it out in settings for something else.

 Launch "plock"